-Giovanni Bandini dell'Opera, Bust of Mary Magdalene
+Giovanni Bandini, Bust of Mary Magdalene

 - Author

-- Bandini, Giovanni, known as Giovanni dell'Opera
+- Giovanni Bandini, known as Giovanni dell'Opera (attributed to)

 - Date

 - c.
-1560-1590 ca
+1550-1599

 - Collocation